PyGEM-Community/PyGEM-scripts/README.md

 # PyGEM-scripts
-Python and other scripts that are used for running calibration, simulation, post-processing, etc.

-These scripts are meant to be used with the PyGEM repository that has all the classes and functions and can be installed via PyPI.
+Python and other scripts that are used for running calibration, simulation, post-processing, etc.  These scripts are meant to be used with the PyGEM repository (https://github.com/drounce/PyGEM) that has all the classes and functions and can be installed via PyPI.
+Note that some of the scripts in this repository are hard-coded to specific output or datasets and thus may contain additional scripts that are not required for the typical user.
+The goal is to remove these over time such that all codes will work for any user; however, this is a work in progress.
+The primary scripts that we suggest using will be described in this here.

+The Python Glacier Evolution Model (PyGEM) is an open-source glacier evolution model coded in Python that models the transient evolution of glaciers.
+Each glacier is modeled independently using a monthly timestep.
+PyGEM has a modular framework that allows different schemes to be used for model calibration or model physics (e.g., climatic mass balance, glacier dynamics).
+In the newest version under development, PyGEM is working to become compatible with the Open Global Glacier Model (OGGM; https://oggm.org/).

+Manual: Details concerning the model physics, installation, and running the model may be found here: https://github.com/drounce/PyGEM/wiki; however, given the rapid pace of development at present, please contact the lead developer (David Rounce) for additional documents as we will be updating the wiki soon.

+Usage: PyGEM is meant for large-scale glacier evolution modeling.
+PyGEM is still under active development.
+Therefore, if you would like to run the model independently, it is suggested to install Release PyGEMv0.2.0.
+However, given the major changes to the code, this release of the code is not being actively supported anymore.
+We therefore highly encourage you to contact the lead developer (David Rounce) if you're interested in using the version that is actively being developed.

+Contributing: We welcome contributions from any interested parties and are in the process of outlining how to best incorporate outside contributions.
+For the time being, if you would like to contribute to the development of the model, please contact David Rounce (drounce@cmu.edu).

+Credits: If using PyGEM for scientific applications, please cite the following:
+Rounce, D.R., Hock, R., Maussion, F., Hugonnet, R., Kochtitzky, W., Huss, M., Berthier, E., Brinkerhoff, D., Compagno, L., Copland, L., Farinotti, D., Menounos, B., and McNabb, R.W.
+“Global glacier change in the 21st century: Every increase in temperature matters”, Science, 379(6627), pp. 78-83, (2023), doi:10.1126/science.abo1324.